Princesshay: Shops

-Princesshay's largest stores are Next, John Lewis and Fat Face along with other high street stores such as Apple Store, Ted Baker, New Look, River Island, Zara, Tiger, Levi's, Hollister, Superdry, Lush, Build A Bear, Saks Hair and Beauty, Schuh, HMV, AllSaints, Paperchase and Pandora.
+Princesshay's largest stores are Next and FatFace along with other high street stores such as Apple Store, New Look, River Island, Zara, Tiger, Levi's, Hollister, Superdry, Lush, Build A Bear, Saks Hair and Beauty, Schuh, HMV, AllSaints.

-Princesshay restaurants and cafes including Starbucks, Costa Coffee, Nandos, Coal bar and grill, Chandos Deli, Wagamama, Coffee 1, Slim Chickens, YO!
-Sushi and Italian restaurant Luciano‘s.
+Princesshay restaurants and cafes including Starbucks, Costa Coffee, Nandos, Chandos Deli, Wagamama, Coffee 1, Slim Chickens, YO!
+Sushi.

 Princesshay is also home to Exeter's Underground Passages attraction, giving visitors a guided tour of the medieval subterranean passageways that used to transport water under the city centre.
 Dating back to the 14th century.

 Mobile device tracking

 Princesshay has been criticised by visitors and consumer groups for its use of digital tracking technologies to provide near real-time location data of mobile phones within the complex.
 The system was provided by the retail metrics firm Path Intelligence in 2008, and gathers data by intercepting TMSI beacons from mobile phones.
 By using this aggregate data, the system creates a site plan displaying the location of switched on mobile phones, and their likely users.